Building a Garden Bar

 - Bricking the roof gables using breeze blocks.
 Bricking the entrance at the bottom = £300 (Materials and Labor)

-- Once the wooden roof structure was assembled, brick layers than bricked the gable ends.
-They also bricked the bottom of the entrance to a height of 6 inches, which will be the DPC height.
+- Once the wooden roof structure was assembled, the gable ends were then bricked up.
+The bottom of the entrance was also bricked up to a height of 6 inches, which will be the DPC height.

 Screeding the Floor